pzwang/lostweb/4 The Root Problems.md

     * Without this kind of structure, we are tribe-less.
 In that disoriented state, we naturally line up behind the information mechanisms which are most comforting to us.
     * We have supplanted these structures with bad digital substitutes, simply because digital communications are now the default medium.

+  * We Must Destroy the Internet

+    * Architecturally, treat it as commodity transport, with pervasive hostile actors leeching metadata about connections and realtime streams
+    * Mesh networks

 Protocol Failure
 ----------------